 A great smile can be a powerful asset.
-It can create opportunities and set you up for success - much like the minimally invasive treatment procedure SMILE.
-With over 750,000 treated eyes, over 1,000 SMILE surgeons worldwide and now FDA approval in the US, it offers great prospects for success.
+It can create opportunities and set you up for success – much like the minimally invasive Laser Vision Correction procedure SMILE.
+Especially when you consider that 1 million eyes have already been treated with small incision lenticule extraction, better known as SMILE.
+With over 1,300 practicing SMILE surgeons worldwide and FDA approval in the US, SMILE offers great prospects for success.

 Register here and receive an overview of more than 300 peer-reviewed publications from all over the world.

 SMILE is a laser eye surgery success story that already looks back on 10 years.
 First performed on a human eye in 2007 by Walter Sekundo with a VisuMax® femtosecond laser from ZEISS, it became commercially available in 2011 with the launch of ReLEx® SMILE from ZEISS.
-Today over 1,000 surgeons worldwide in over 62 countries already practice SMILE.
-As an FDA approved procedure, it offers clinics an additional LVC option with great prospects to enhance their services portfolio.
+Today over 1,300 surgeons worldwide in over 65 countries have already performed over 1 million SMILE treatments.
+As an FDA approved procedure, it offers clinics an additional Laser Vision Correction option with great prospects to enhance their services portfolio.

 As can be observed in various surgical specialties, there is a growing trend toward minimally invasive procedures and applications.
 With small incision lenticule extraction, better known as SMILE, that trend has also become the standard for Laser Vision Correction.
 SMILE holds tremendous potential for significant practice growth.
 Thanks to ZEISS ReLEx SMILE, refractive procedures grew an average of more than 200% per ZEISS VisuMax laser in China.1 Also, SMILE and corneal inlays are expected to boost refractive volume by 8.3% in the US in 2017.2